Play with Purpose: Reinforcing learning between play and Kneebouncer games

 Structured Play Examples:

+Connecting play to Kneebouncer games is easy!
 For example, in the game Sea of Colors, talk to your child about the fish’s colors as you see the fish swim.
 Are they swimming to the left or the right?
 Which color of fish came first?
 Which colored fish came last?

 You can use any Kneebouncer game to play with purpose.
-Choose the learning concept you wish to focus on, and pick one of our games that develops that skill!
+Choose the learning concept you wish to focus on and pick one of our games that develops that skill!

-Updated April 21, 2023, by L. Elizabeth Forry
+Updated February 29, 2024, by L. Elizabeth Forry

 written by